jamesb456/final-year-project/README.md

 ## Installation

-1. Install Python >= 3.7 first (if its not already installed)
+1. Install Python >= 3.7 first (if it's not already installed)
-2. Create a *virtual environment* so the Python packages installed here don't interfere with your system wide packages:
+2. Create a *virtual environment*, so the Python packages installed here don't interfere with your system wide packages:

 ```console